Treatment for Dental Implant Problems in Tamarac

 Treatment for Dental Implant Problems

-Dr. Levine or Dr. Porras will use state-of-the-art diagnostic tools to determine the exact trouble with a compromised implant.
-The doctor then executes a customized plan of advanced, minimally invasive procedures that are highly effective in restoring the implant.
+Dr. Levine will use state-of-the-art diagnostic tools to determine the exact trouble with a compromised implant.
+He then executes a customized plan of advanced, minimally invasive procedures that are highly effective in restoring the implant.

-From the X-rays and CT scan, the doctor will determine the extent of any bone loss around the implant.
+From the X-rays and CT scan, Dr. Levine will determine the extent of any bone loss around the implant.
 He will be able to see if the problem extends further than the location of the implant itself.
 He will examine your bite to see if the implant-supported tooth is experiencing excessive bite forces when it meets the teeth in your opposing arch.

 Laser treatment to eliminate infection

-If the implant site is affected by peri-implantitis, the doctors use a dental laser to disinfect the area around the implant and remove diseased tissue.
+If the implant site is affected by peri-implantitis, Dr. Levine uses a dental laser to disinfect the area around the implant and remove diseased tissue.
 Laser disinfection is highly effective and removes the need for traditional gum disease surgery.

 We often use antibiotics as a second line of attack against the infection.
-The doctor either places antibiotic microspheres onto the tissues themselves or prescribes appropriate medication to take orally.
+Dr. Levine either places antibiotic microspheres onto the tissues themselves or prescribes appropriate medication to take orally.

 Bone grafting to replace lost bone

-When needed, your doctor will place a bone graft to regenerate lost bone and rebuild support for the implant.
+When needed, Dr. Levine will place a bone graft to regenerate lost bone and rebuild support for the implant.

 Building back the gum line with gum grafting

-If there is inadequate gum tissue around the implant, your doctor will perform a minimally invasive gum grafting procedure to rebuild the necessary support.
+If there is inadequate gum tissue around the implant, Dr. Levine will perform a minimally invasive gum grafting procedure to rebuild the necessary support.

 Growth proteins to accelerate and enhance healing